 Look back at your Statement of Commitment, Self-Assessment, Quality Principles and the work you have done to evidence and evaluate the impact of Artsmark.

 Use our Case Study template to reflect on the journey you have been on since submitting your Statement of Commitment and submit this to Arts Council England.

-There are termly submission deadlines for submissions to go forward for Levelling, the next deadline is Friday 14 July.
+There are termly submission deadlines for submissions to go forward for Levelling, the next deadline will be in the autumn term.

 - Be awarded an Artsmark level

 After the Case Study deadline passes you will hear the outcome of your submission by the end of the following academic term.
 You can be awarded Silver, Gold or Platinum Artsmark award which you can keep for two years.

 To maintain Artsmark status you should re-register before your award expires and start working towards your next award.

 The Artsmark process is flexible to the needs of schools and to fit around school planning cycles.